iframe-resizer/docs/src/content/docs/frameworks/api.md

 ## Removing an iframe from the page

-When removing an iframe you MUST call _iframe-resizer's_ [disconnect()](../api/parent/#disconnect) method, before removing the iframe element.
+When removing an iframe you MUST first call _iframe-resizer's_ [disconnect()](../api/parent/#disconnect) method.
 This prevents issues if the iframe is then later re-added to the page.

 ## Virtual DOMs